Backups

 Backups have additional uses.
 Taking a backup of a database is often the easiest way to get a copy of the database.
 You can use this copy for development, testing, or analytics.

-Doltgres does not support any of the Postgres backup methods except the pg_dump
+Doltgres does not support any of the except the pg_dump

 connected to the running Doltgres server.